-Bidding process for property in Switzerland: what is the bidding process?
+Bidding process for property in Switzerland: how it works

 The bidding process differs from the conventional way of selling property.
 Comparis explains how the process works and shares some useful tips.